-The proposed action has the potential to result in the mortality of shortnose sturgeon and individuals from the GOM DPS of Atlantic sturgeon due to entrainment in hopper dredges or capture in a mechanical dredge.
+The proposed action has the potential to result in the mortality of shortnose sturgeon and individuals from the GOM DPS of Atlantic sturgeon due to capture in a mechanical dredge.
 In this Opinion, we determined that the following levels of take are not likely to jeopardize the continued existence of listed species.